-The city, which had strong walls, repulsed the first Arabian attack in c.644, but was captured and sacked in c.650.
-Although the site had not really been abandoned, most people moved to Shiraz (which was founded in 684).
+The city, which had strong walls, repulsed the first Arab attack in c.644, but was captured and sacked in c.650.
+Although the site was not really abandoned, most people moved to Shiraz (which was founded in 684).
 Today, Istakhr is nothing but a plain full of sherds, scattered architectural remains, and a few ruins.
 The walled-in area measured 1,400 x 650 meters and was surrounded by a ditch that was connected to the river Pulvar.

 The modern name Takht-e Tavoos means "peacock throne".